 Report to Court: Basic

 This is a beginning to intermediate look for Police Officers.
 We will cover the beginning portions of writing a report all the way to the court process.
 Covered topics include spelling, objectivity, documenting emotions, using non-victim blaming language, to using quotes.
-We will continue by reviewing basic court educate and testifying.
+We will continue by reviewing basic court etiquette and testifying.

 Determining the Predominant Aggressor